Some girls can be contacted by up to 11 boys a night asking for nude images, the schools watchdog for England says.

 Ofsted visited 30 state and independent schools and two further education colleges and spoke to more than 900 young people about sexual harassment.

-Some 64% of girls said they had experienced unwanted touching "a lot" or "sometimes", while eight in 10 said they had been put under pressure to share sexual images of themselves.
+Some 64% of girls thought that unwanted touching was experienced "a lot" or "sometimes" amongst their peers, while eight in 10 said the same of being pressured into sharing sexual images of themselves.

 Children said sexual violence typically occurred in unsupervised spaces outside of school, like parties or parks.

 Pupils in several schools said harmful sexual behaviour happens at house parties, without adults present, and that alcohol and drugs are often involved.

 Most students felt that the relationships, sex and health education (RSHE) they received at school did not give them the information and advice they needed to navigate the reality of their situations.